 You can decide not to make a Will.
-If you die without making a Will, your assets pass in accordance with the intestacy rules.
+If you die without making a Jersey Will, your assets pass in accordance with the intestacy rules.
 Making a Will should mean that your property will be distributed as per your intentions and wishes.

 Jersey law divides property into immovable estate, situate in the Island, and movable estate.

-Immovable estate consists of land and buildings on land, including leases of more than nine years, “flying freeholds” and those mortgages known as “hypothèques conventionnelles” but excluding “share transfer” properties.
+Immovable estate consists of land and buildings on land, including leases of more than nine years, “flying freeholds”, and those mortgages known as “hypothèques conventionnelles” but excluding “share transfer” properties.
 All other property in Jersey is movable estate.

-Different rules apply to movable and immovable estates and it is therefore the practice to prepare separate wills for them.
+Different rules apply to movable and immovable estates and it is therefore the practice to prepare separate Wills for them.

-You can change the provisions of your wills, as your circumstances alter, throughout your life.
+You can change the provisions of your Wills, as your circumstances alter, throughout your life.
 Wills only become effective at the time of death.

 The executor is the person who will obtain the grant of probate, administer your estate and distribute your property in accordance with the provisions of your Will.
-You may appoint anyone as your executor but you should always ensure that the person you have in mind is happy to act as such.
+You may appoint anyone as your executor, but you should always ensure that the person you have in mind is happy to act as such.